 - how, when, or where to do the work

 - what tools or equipment to use

 - what assistants to hire to help with the work

+- where to purchase supplies and services

-If you receive less extensive instructions about what should be done, you may be an independent contractor.
+If you receive less extensive instructions about what should be done, but not how it should be done, you may be an independent contractor.
 For instance, instructions about time and place may be less important than directions on how the work is performed.

-Training - if the business provides you with training about required procedures and methods, this indicates that the business wants the work done in a certain way, and this suggests that you may be an employee.
+Training - if the business provides you with training about required procedures and methods, this indicates that the business warnts the work done in a certain way, and this suggests that you may be an employee.